HIE-Whitepaper

 A typical use of PDQ is to discover the patient’s XDS Affinity Domain Patient ID.
 Imagine that Justin McCarthy heads to the local public health department for a vaccination.
 The public health department’s clinical system does not assign local patient identifiers and thus cannot use the PIX Profile to discover Justin’s XDS Affinity Domain Patient ID (a required element for the XDS transactions described above).
 The public health department can use PDQ to find matches for Justin and will receive Justin’s XDS Affinity Domain Patient ID as part of the demographics returned.
 With the knowledge of Justin’s XDS Affinity Domain Patient ID, the public health department can now publish his vaccination record to the community via the XDS Profile.

 The Patient Demographics Query for Mobile (PDQm) Profile provides similar functionality as PDQ but uses the FHIR standard.
 PDQm can be a FHIR API backed by a PDQ query or a Cross-Enterprise Patient Discovery (XCPD) query.
+PDQm supports a FHIR Search, and the $match Operation.
+The $match Operation provides Master Patient Index (MPI) style search functionality.
+This interaction gives the Patient Demographics Supplier full authority to implement the patient matching algorithm of its choice, rather than following the strict rules of the FHIR search interaction.

 This is an introduction to the Profiles use within an HIE.
 These profiles include other use-case support, and other optional functions.
 Please reference the Profiles for details in PDQ and PDQm.